Pave the Way Foundation

-Pave the Way Foundation (PTWF) headed by Gary Krupp is a non-sectarian organization whose mission is to identify and eliminate non-theological obstacles between religions.
+The Pave the Way Foundation (also known as PTWF) is a non-sectarian organization that aims to identify and eliminate non-theological obstacles between religions.
 The organization is dedicated to achieving peace by addressing intolerance, furthering education, and practical relations between religions through cultural, technological, and intellectual exchanges.
 PTWF strives to eliminate the use of religion as a tool to justify conflict.

 Through inter-religious projects and concrete gestures of goodwill, PTWF identifies and eliminates obstacles between people of faith.
 PTWF utilizes an earned level of trust in order to "pave the way" towards improving "interreligious" relations and encouraging "intrareligious" exchanges.
 PTWF tasks the faithful of all beliefs to recognize that the true danger to international peace is the extremist ideologies that exist within every faith.